tommyclemansi/bakkerij/README.md

 - push to cloud

 Technologies used in Project
+- XHTML (from JSF with AJAX),
-- HTML 5
+- HTML5 page
 - JSF
 - EJB (Stateless,Stateful, Singleton)
 - CDI
 - JAX-WS
 - JPA
-- MYSQL
+- MYSQL (backing up files)

 Currently is in start phase
-all JEE 6 Web Profile EJB Lite writen by tcleyman
+all JEE 6 Web Profile (EJB Lite)
+Project writen by tcleyman aka Tommyclemansi